BrianYang2013/JHU_AI_Journey/03 - EN.605.202 Data Structures/Discussion.md

 **Data**

 - Data volume.
 For a small amount of data, runtime might not be the primary factor in making a decision.
-But if data is big enough, then Ο(n^4) might completely not acceptable.
+For a specific data range, we need to study the constant to identify which algorithm is better.
+Maybe we should run some tests to see how they perform in real situations.
+For a massive amount of data, Ο(n^4) might be completely not acceptable.
 So we might have to pick algorithm 1.
 - Data distribution: Regardless of the complexity, the data distribution will impact the overall runtime cost.
 If most of the data on algorithm 2 will get Ω(n^2) and only minimal cases will on Ο(n^4), then overall algorithm 2 might have a chance to perform better than algorithm 1.
 On the other hand, if the data is pretty balanced, then Θ(n^3) might provide better runtime with extra stability.

 **Technical**